ChakarM/java-console-todo/README.md

 1. Ensure you have Java installed on your system
-2. Compile the Java file: `javac Main.java`
+2. Compile the Java file: `javac ToDoList.java`
-3. Run the compiled program: `java Main`
+3. Run the compiled program: `java ToDoList`

 ## Usage